valencik/mastersAPSC/documents/thesis/thesis.md

 We can also visualize graphs with multiple components.
 Disconnected components, like those visible in Figure @fig:first50years, are groups of authors who have published together and not with any author in another component.
 There is only ever one node per author identifier.
-Most graphs produced from yearly data queries will have multiple components.
+Most graphs produced from yearly data queries have multiple components.
-As the data slice forming the graph gets larger the main fully connected component gets much larger than the rest of the components.
+As the data slice forming the graph gets larger the main connected component gets much larger than the rest of the components.
 %- I did some analysis on this for the whole dataset

 ![Network graph of the first 50 years of NSR data](images/First-50-Years-NSR-Authors.pdf){#fig:first50years}

 %- Large graphs
 The visualization of large graphs is computationally intensive and produces complex images.
-All the graphs produced in the web application are done so using a modified version of [Mike Bostock's Force Directed Graph example](http://bl.ocks.org/mbostock/4062045).
+All the graphs produced in the web application are done so using a modified version of [Mike Bostock's Force Directed Graph](http://bl.ocks.org/mbostock/4062045).

 %- Size
 Above a certain size, these images are of questionable usefulness.
 The resulting shape or 'layout' of a graph is dependent on the graph layout algorithm used.
-Figures @fig:nsr1989graphyifanhu and @fig:nsr1989graph use the exact same input data but two different layout algorithms (Yifan Hu ML and Atlas 2 respectively).
+Figures @fig:nsr1989graphyifanhu and @fig:nsr1989graph use the same input data and two different layout algorithms (Yifan Hu ML and Atlas 2 respectively).
 The position of the nodes and edges in these figures are products of the layout algorithm used.
+The two figures are visually different enough to suggest that their positional information is meaningless.

 The colour of the nodes is determined by Gephi's modularity function @gephiModularityAlgorithm.
 The modularity of a graph is a measure of structure.
 The graph is partitioned into communities where there are dense intra-community connections and sparse inter-community connections.